-Likewise, the goal of article 102 TFEU is the generation of consumer welfare through the competitive process.
-In particular, EU competition rules seek to put in place a system of undistorted competition as part of the internal market established by the EU (Case C-52/09 TeliaSonera Sverige ECLI:EU:C:2011:83, paragraph 22).
+The overarching goal of article 102 of the TFEU is to protect consumer welfare by putting in place a system of undistorted competition as part of the internal market established by the EU (Case C-52/09 TeliaSonera Sverige ECLI:EU:C:2011:83, paragraph 22).
 The aim is to protect the competitive process, not individual competitors (Case C 8/08 T-Mobile Netherlands BV, Opinion of Advocate General Kokott ECLI:EU:C:2009:110, paragraph 71).
-As Advocate General Wahl has recently advised, 'EU competition rules seek to capture behaviour that has anticompetitive effects' (Case C-413/14 Intel, Opinion of Advocate General Wahl ECLI:EU:C:2016:788, paragraph 43).
+As Advocate General Wahl has stated, 'EU competition rules seek to capture behaviour that has anticompetitive effects' (Case C-413/14 Intel, Opinion of Advocate General Wahl ECLI:EU:C:2016:788, paragraph 43).